awsdocs/aws-cdk-guide/v2/apps.md

 The *executable* part of the command indicates the command that should be run to execute your CDK application\.
 Use quotation marks as shown, since such commands contain spaces\.
 The *cdk\-command* is a subcommand like synth or deploy that tells the CDK Toolkit what you want to do with your app\.
 Follow this with any additional options needed for that subcommand\.

 The CLI can also interact directly with an already\-synthesized cloud assembly\.
-To do that, just pass the directory in which the cloud assembly is stored in \-\-app\.
+To do that, pass the directory in which the cloud assembly is stored in \-\-app\.
 The following example lists the stacks defined in the cloud assembly stored under `./my-cloud-assembly`\.

 ```
 cdk --app ./my-cloud-assembly ls